 1. We will use Remote Desktop Connection in this tutorial to give a command to Raspberry Pi

 2. Now we will control two DC Motor using RPi.GPIO module.
-To control pwm with Python, it’s requires RPi.GPIO 0.5.2a or higher.
-So we need to update and upgrade our Raspberry Pi to the new version.
+To control PWM with Python, it’s requires the RPi.GPIO 0.5.2a (or higher) library.
+So we need to update and upgrade our Raspberry Pi to the newer version.
 Open LX Terminal on your remote desktop connection.
 Type,

 sudo apt-get update sudo apt-get upgrade

 3. Create new file to test the movement of motor.